hainoce/simple-express/README.md

 ## Branches

-This repository keeps multiple variants of the same app on separate branches so each integration depth can be compared side by side:
+Two variants of the same app live side by side so they can be compared:

-- **`main`** *(this branch — the baseline)*.
-JWT auth, audit columns on the data tables, hard deletes.
-The `audit_trail` table is populated by triggers, but `changed_by` falls back to the Postgres role because this branch does not push the JWT user into the database session.
+- **`feat/hard-delete`** *(this branch — the baseline)*.
+JWT auth, audit columns on the data tables, and hard deletes that remove rows outright.
-- **`feat/audit-actor-context`**.
-Adds a `withAuditUser` helper that sets a Postgres session variable before each write, so `audit_trail.changed_by` reflects the JWT user instead of the database role.
 - **`feat/soft-delete`**.
-Replaces hard delete with `deleted_at` / `deleted_by` soft delete.
-Reads filter out soft-deleted rows; references are validated against live rows only.
+Same app, but `DELETE` endpoints flip `deleted_at` / `deleted_by` instead of removing the row.
+Reads filter out soft-deleted rows; references on `POST /transactions` are validated against live rows only.

+In both branches, `audit_trail` is populated by triggers, but `changed_by` falls back to the Postgres role (e.g. `'postgres'`) because neither branch pushes the JWT user into the database session.
+That extra plumbing is intentionally out of scope here — adding it requires a small `set_config('audit.user', …, true)` helper around every write.

 ## Stack